dazuma/toys/toys/docs/guide.md

     toys system blah

-There is no subtool `blah` under the `system` namespace, so Toys works backward until it finds a legitimate tool.
+There is no subtool `blah` under the `system` namespace, so Toys works backward until it finds an existing tool.
 In this case, the `system` namespace itself does exist, so it is interpreted as the tool, and `blah` is interpreted as an argument passed to it.